 Fall & Spring Aid Disbursement

 Once the Student Financial Aid Office completes a final review of your eligibility, we will disburse all available financial aid funds to your account.
 Disbursed financial aid that exceeds your balance owed to the university is considered residual funds.
-(Note: Some financial aid awards are restricted to payment of specific charges only and over-awards are not refundable.)
+(Note: Some financial aid awards are restricted to payment of specific charges only and are not refundable.)
 Some financial aid programs (such as KEES and CAP) have later disbursement dates.
 First-time Freshmen Direct Loan borrowers have a mandatory 30–day delay on the first disbursement of Direct Loans.